-Most people should sign up for Medicare coverage starting three months prior to their 65th birthday.
-However, you can delay enrolling if you have coverage through your employer.
+Most people should sign up for Medicare three months prior to their 65th birthday.
+You can delay enrolling if you have employer coverage.

 In this article, we’ll explain everything you need to know to get all your Medicare benefits on time and without a penalty.

 - Most people should sign up for Medicare three months before their 65th birthday.

 - Medicare eligibility is not based on your full Social Security retirement age.

 - If you retire early, you do not qualify for Medicare early.
 If you retire late, your Medicare coverage is not delayed.

 - If you sign up on time, your Medicare coverage starts the first day of the month you turn age 65.

 - If you do not enroll on time, the federal government has the authority to add late enrollment penalties to your monthly premiums when you do enroll.

 - If you have a group health plan based on your employment, you might be able to delay enrollment without a penalty.